pulzze/autoflow-documentation/docs/ids/action-string-first/tooltip.md

-This Action returns the first string in string.
+Extracts the first character in a string